 HVAC service manager, $71,176 average salary

-Where HVAC Technicians Are in High Demand
+Where HVAC Technicians Are Needed the Most

-• Florida: Hurricanes, educational and healthcare buildings.
+• Florida: Hurricanes, education and healthcare facilities.

 • California: Wildfires, transportation, energy and utility updates.

-• Texas: Hurricanes, energy, utility and other infrastructure projects.
+• Texas: Hurricanes, energy, utility and other infrastructure upgrades.

-• New York: Residential and infrastructure projects.
+• New York: Residential and infrastructure upgrades.

 • Illinois: Companies relocating to the Chicago area.